ga-wdi-lessons/es6/concise-object-methods-properties-exercise.md

 # Concise Object Methods & Properties Exercise

-Each of the below code snippets will come with a prompt.
-It is your job to update the code snippet so that prompt is satisfied.
-Your answer must leverage what you just learned about concise object methods and properties.

-The prompts will indicate which lines of code you cannot modify and/or touch.
-You are not restricted, however, from adding code to the existing code snippets.

-#### 1

 Complete the `car` function below so that it returns an object resembling the return values indicates in the snippet below.

 > Hint: you'll need to use ES6 techniques learned earlier in this lesson to fully complete this exercise.